 Cinnamon and ginger.
 Cinnamon pairs beautifully with chocolate, and ginger gives the milkshake a subtle background zing.

-How to serve this Vegan Chocolate Sweet Potato Milkshake
+How to serve this milkshake

 This milkshake is quite versatile and can be served in a number of ways.
 First, it’s healthy enough for breakfast, and that’s how I’ve been enjoying it recently.

-But, you could also boost it with a scoop protein powder as a post-workout shake.
+But, you could also boost it with a scoop of protein powder as a post-workout shake.
 Since most protein powders contain sugar or sweetener, omit the optional maple syrup.

 And obviously, you can serve this milkshake for dessert!
 To make it a truly decadent milkshake for dessert, dollop with some homemade vegan whipped cream or store-bought nondairy whipped topping (I use So Delicious Coco Whip), vegan chocolate chips or shredded dark chocolate, or swirl in some melted dark chocolate.